Comprehensive Documentation Services for 1C-Bitrix Projects

 • Server infrastructure: configuration, topology, load balancing

-Data structure — the most critical part:
+Data structure — most critical part:

-Custom development:
+Custom developments:

 • Components in /local/components/ — purpose, class.php, input parameters (.parameters.php), templates, dependencies